 - Allow the paint to dry thoroughly for several days before mounting the house for birds to use.
 This will allow potentially toxic odors to disperse before birds investigate the house, and will keep those odors from attracting nearby predators.

 - When cleaning the birdhouse at the end of each breeding season, check for peeling paint, chips, or fading.
 Repaint or reseal the house as necessary to keep the paint job in good, safe condition.

-Painted appropriately with safe, neutral colors and non-toxic paints, a painted birdhouse can be attractive to birds.
+Painted appropriately with safe colors and non-toxic paints, a painted birdhouse can be attractive to birds.
 A brightly colored, highly visible house, however, may not attract tenants if more suitable nesting sites are available.
-By choosing paints, colors, and designs carefully, birders can enjoy attractive, decorative birdhouses that birds will be happy to take up residence in.
+By choosing paints, colors, and designs carefully, birders can enjoy attractive, decorative birdhouses where birds will be happy to take up residence.